intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/itex_ops.md.txt

 )
 ```
 Based on available runtime hardware and constraints, this layer will choose different implementations (ITEX-based or fallback-TensorFlow) to maximize the performance.
-If a GPU is available and all the arguments to the layer meet the requirements of the ITEX kernel (see below for details), the layer will use a fast ITEX implementation.
+If a GPU is available and all the arguments to the layer meet the requirements of the ITEX kernel (see below for details), the layer will use a fast Intel® Extension for TensorFlow* implementation.
 The requirements to use the ITEX implementation are:
   1. `activation` == `tanh`
   2. `recurrent_activation` == `sigmoid`